binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

   - Select what (IP) port on each instance the service listens on.
 For instance for a web service, this would be either 80 or 443.

-  - When all instances that should be part of the pool are added, press **Next**.
+  - When you have added all instances to the pool, press **Next**.

 - In the fifth step, *health monitoring* will be setup.
 More information :doc:`here <../general-concept/health-monitors>`.

-  - Name your health monitor.
+  - Name your ``health monitor``.
 We recommend calling it ``[NAME]_monitor_[PORTNUMBER]`` to differentiate it from other the parts.
 Replace the name with the name you chose for your load balancer and the port to that of the service you want to load balance.
 Optionally provide a description.

   - Select the type.
-This value would depend mostly on what kind of listener you created (which protocol).
-We recommend choosing a type that is as granular (i.e. rather go with HTTP than TCP port 80 if you want to check a web server) as possible.
+This value would depend on what kind of listener you created (which protocol).
+We recommend choosing a type that is as granular (go with HTTP than TCP port 80 if you want to check a web server) as possible.

-  - Choose the various options relating to your monitor, the defaults will likely suffice but this is much dependant on the application.
+  - Choose the options relating to your ``health monitor``, the defaults will likely suffice but this is much dependant on the application.

-  - If you've opted for **TERMINATED SSL** when setting up the listener details, you will need to proceed to next step to add your certificates and should then be able to click **Next**.
-If not, the **Next** option is greyed out and you should instead press **Create Load Balancer**.
+  - If you've opted for ``TERMINATED SSL`` when setting up the listener details, you will need to proceed to next step to add your certificates and should then be able to click **Next**.
+If not, the **Next** option is unavailable and you should instead click **Create Load Balancer**.

-- The sixth step is only relevant when creating an SSL terminating load balancer.
-In this step, you would choose the certificate that the load balancer should use to terminate SSL connections.
+- The sixth step is only relevant when creating an SSL/TLS terminating load balancer.
+In this step, you would choose the certificate that the load balancer should use for SSL/TLS connections.
 To do this, you first need to have a :doc:`certificate </secret-store/create-cert-for-loadbalancing>` added to the secret store.

 .. note::